Bessie Harvey

-Bessie Harvey (born Bessie Ruth White, October 11, 1929 – August 12, 1994) was an American artist best known for her sculptures constructed out of found objects, primarily pieces of wood.
+Bessie Harvey (born Bessie Ruth White; October 11, 1929 – August 12, 1994) was an American artist best known for her sculptures constructed out of found objects, primarily pieces of wood.
 A deeply religious person, Harvey's faith and her own interest in nature were primary sources for her work.

 Early life and family

-Born in Dallas, Georgia, Harvey was the seventh of thirteen children born to Homer and Rosie Mae White.
-At the age of fourteen, she married Charles Harvey and settled in Buena Vista, Georgia.
-She divorced Harvey in 1968 and relocated independently to Alcoa, Tennessee, where she was raising eleven children by age 35.
+Born Bessie Ruth White in Dallas, Georgia, she was the seventh of 13 children born to Homer and Rosie Mae White.
+As a child, she made toys and sculptures out of twigs.
+Overtime, these once simple structures grew in complexity - into the sculptures we see today.
+At the age of 14, Bessie married Charles Harvey and settled in Buena Vista, Georgia.
+She divorced Harvey in 1968 and relocated independently to Alcoa, Tennessee, where she was raising 11 children by the age of 35.
 As a child, she recalls making "something out of nothing," often creating her own toys and dolls.

-In addition to having eleven children, Harvey had twenty-eight grandchildren and three great-grandchildren.
+In addition to having 11 children, Harvey had 28 grandchildren and three great-grandchildren.

 Career

 In 1977, Harvey began working at Blount Memorial Hospital as a housekeeper.
 For extra income, at night while everyone was asleep Harvey would make dolls.
-After exhibiting her artwork at the hospital, her work drew attention and gallery representation.
+She entered one of her sculptures, a work entitled "Banda", into the hospital's yearly art show which then sold, beginning her artistic career.
 One of the staff doctors introduced her to the directors of the Cavin-Morris Gallery in New York City, which continued to sell her work exclusively for several years.